Crete: Sealife

-Some of the fish that can be seen in the waters around Crete include: scorpion fish, dusky grouper, east Atlantic peacock wrasse, five-spotted wrasse, weever fish, common stingray, brown ray, mediterranean black goby, pearly razorfish, star-gazer, painted comber, damselfish, and the flying gurnard.
+Some of the fish of the waters around Crete include: scorpion fish, dusky grouper, east Atlantic peacock wrasse, five-spotted wrasse, weever fish, common stingray, brown ray, Mediterranean black goby, pearly razorfish, star-gazer, painted comber, damselfish, and the flying gurnard.

-The Cretaquarium and the Aquaworld Aquarium, are two of the three aquariums in the Greece.
+The Cretaquarium and the Aquaworld Aquarium, are two of the three aquariums in Greece.
 They are located in Gournes and Hersonissos respectively.

 Flora

 The Minoans contributed to the deforestation of Crete.
 Further deforestation occurred in the 1600s "so that no more local supplies of firewood were available".

 Common wildflowers include: camomile, daisy, gladiolus, hyacinth, iris, poppy, cyclamen and tulip, among others.
-There are more than 200 different species of wild orchid on the island and this includes 14 varieties of Ophrys cretica.
+There are more than 200 species of wild orchid on the island and this includes 14 varieties of Ophrys cretica.
 Crete has a rich variety of indigenous herbs including common sage, rosemary, thyme, and oregano.
-Rare herbs include the endemic Cretan dittany. and ironwort, Sideritis syriaca, known as Malotira (Μαλοτήρα).
+Rare herbs include the endemic Cretan dittany and ironwort, Sideritis syriaca, known as malotira (μαλοτήρα).
 Varieties of cactus include the edible prickly pear.
 Common trees on the island include the chestnut, cypress, oak, olive tree, pine, plane, and tamarisk.
 Trees tend to be taller to the west of the island where water is more abundant.

 Environmentally protected areas

 Environmentally protected areas include the island of Elafonisi on the coast of southwestern Crete, the palm forest of Vai in eastern Crete and the Dionysades (both in the municipality of Sitia, Lasithi).
 Vai has a palm beach and is the largest natural palm forest in Europe.
 The island of Chrysi, 15 km south of Ierapetra, has the largest naturally-grown Juniperus macrocarpa forest in Europe.
 Samaria Gorge is a World Biosphere Reserve and Richtis Gorge is protected for its landscape diversity.
+Also, Sitia UNESCO Global Geopark, added in 2015 in UNESCO Geoparks, is located on the easternmost edge of Crete.